 - 1. First, calculate the t-statistic for the data - 2.
 Then consider where the t-statistic for the data at hand lies on the sampling distribution.
-Two possible values are shown in red and green, respectively, in the diagram below. - Remember that this picture depends on the validity of the model assumptions and on the assumption that the null hypothesis is true.
+Two possible values are shown in red and green, respectively, in the diagram below. - The distribution shown is the sampling distribution of the t-statistic. - o Remember that the validity of this picture depends on the validity of the model assumptions and on the assumption that the null hypothesis is true.